 The hours of work needed to control fires are unpredictable.
 As a firefighter you must be prepared to be available for standby for an immediate return to work during the employment period.
 A maximum 20 minute response time is preferred.

-PFFs can be deployed to any location in Victoria and are provided with accommodation on those occasions.
+PFFs can be deployed to other locations and are provided accommodation on those occasions.

 All PFFs receive comprehensive initial training and must become accredited general firefighters to remain employed.